 head: black and white facial mask.

 According to Couturier’s (1938) samples, the mean length of Chartreuse Chamois horns is around 21,8 cm, with maximums of 27,4 cm; mean height of 15,2 cm with maximum 19,5 cm and a mean span of 9,3 cm, maximum of 23,1 cm.
-Again, these measurements are lower compared to those of other Alpine Chamois (R. r. rupicapra).
+These measurements are lower compared to those of other Alpine Chamois (R. r. rupicapra).

 The Office National de la Chasse et de Faune Sauvage (ONCF) states that Chartreuse Chamois show horns with large circumferences.
 The horn measurements of Groves and Grubb (2011) of Chartreuse and other Alpine Chamois do not support these findings.